 - Have your child use crutches, a wheelchair, a walker, or a cane if physical therapy has provided these items

 - Not allow your child to play, stand, or “ride” on rolling stools, chairs, or IV poles

 - Have family members stay with your child when you cannot be there

 - Reduce clutter and clean up spills quickly in patient rooms

 - Have your child wear shoes, slippers, or socks that resist slipping when out of bed or walking

 - Keep side rails up on the bed and keep the bed in the lowest position

 Older children and teens often are not as willing to call a staff member for help when moving from a chair to the bed or when moving to the toilet.
-Please explain to your child/teen that he has an increased risk of falling.
-To prevent falls that could cause serious injury, encourage him to call for help each time he needs to move around the room.
+Please explain to your child/teen that there is an increased risk of falling.
+To prevent falls that could cause serious injury, encourage your child to call for help each time there is a need to move around the room.

 Other ways to prevent falls

 If your child is an inpatient, these guidelines can help prevent falls: